Brad Keywell

 Year-End Gift: 2017 – Great Ideas Start Here

-Brad’s Blog Posts
+Some of my Blog Posts

 Sam Zell, My Mentor (and His Two Final Gifts to Me)